How and when should I prepare my child for anesthesia and surgery?

-Older children and teenagers (about 9 years and older) should be given as much detail and information as you think they can handle.
+Older children and teenagers (about 9 years and older) should be given as much detail and information as they can handle.
 Try to encourage your child to ask questions.
 Help your child to think of ways to make waiting for surgery easier, such as bringing a book to read or music to listen to through headphones.

-These age ranges and guidelines are suggestions.
+These age ranges, and guidelines are suggestions.
 All children are different.
-You know your child best and you should use your judgment about how and when to prepare your child.
+You know your child best, and you should use your judgment about how and when to prepare your child.

 This will vary by the age of your child, but in general, children cannot eat and drink after a certain time prior to their surgery.
 If you do not follow these fasting instructions and your child receives anesthesia, serious complications can occur, including death.
 It is extremely important that you follow the fasting schedule that has been discussed with you.

-Child's Age | Food | Formula | Water, Pedialyte, Apple Juice |
+Child's Age | Food | Formula/Breast Milk/Formula or Breast Milk with Thickeners | Water, Pedialyte, Apple Juice |

 0 - 6 Months | Stop at midnight | Stop six hours prior to the surgery or procedure time | Stop four hours prior to surgery or procedure time |